mongodb/terraform-provider-mongodbatlas/website/docs/r/org_invitation.html.markdown

 `mongodbatlas_org_invitation` provides a Organisation Invitation resource.
 This represents an invitation for an Atlas User within an Atlas Organisation.

-Each invitation for an Atlas user has a set of roles that provide access to an organisation.
+Each invitation for an Atlas user has a set of roles that provide access to an organization.

 The roles that can be utilised can be found in the [MongoDB Documentation](https://docs.atlas.mongodb.com/reference/user-roles/#organization-roles), which map to: